anp/moxie/CONTRIBUTING.md

 This will start a local HTTP server providing access to the project directory.
 It also watches the filesystem for changes to files it has served, delivering notifications when any of them change.
-The examples include `scripts/reloadOnChanges.js` which opens a websocket and reloads the page when changes to the examples are detected.
+The examples include `tools/project-server/reloadOnChanges.js` which opens a websocket and reloads the page when changes to the examples are detected.

 #### Releases

-##### topo
+During development all non-tool crate versions should be suffixed with `-pre` indicating a pre-release of some kind.
+To release a version of a crate, publish a commit to `origin/master/HEAD` without the pre-release suffix.
+The project's continuous integration ensures that any "release" version (without `-pre`) have been published to crates.io.

-`topo` and `topo-macro` must be released in sync.
+After a release, all version numbers should be incremented and have `-pre` re-appended.
+PRs are expected to bump the version number of the crate they're modifying behind the `-pre` suffix.

 #### New crates